 - Once the H-1B petition is approved, an employee who is outside the United States can obtain a visa and enter the United States.
 Canadian citizens need approved petitions, but don’t need visa stamps.
 The employee can only work for the employer who filed the petition, and may only work in the specific job described in the petition.
 Family members can enter also as “H-4’s,” but usually cannot work.
 Under a new regulation, H-4 spouses of H-1B workers can now apply for work authorization if the H-1B worker has an approved I-140 Immigrant Worker Petition, or has been granted a “7th year extension” based on a labor certification filed more than one year previously.

 - H-1B petitions are filed by mail or courier at the Vermont Service Center or California Service Center, depending on where the job is located.
 Normally, the petitions take several months to process.
-For an extra fee of $1,225, USCIS will process the petition in 15 days.
-However, premium processing is currently suspended for most H-1B categories through February 19, 2019.
-Premium processing is still available for cap-exempt petitions, and extensions with the same employer.
+For an extra fee of $1,410, USCIS will process the petition in 15 days.
+However, premium processing may be suspended from time to time for several H-1B categories.

 - If you hold an H-1B, you are allowed to have the intent to remain permanently in the United States.
 Many H-1B employees begin the green card process while working as an H-1B.
 This requires the sponsorship of the employer.
 Since the green card process takes several years, it is important to begin before you have used up too much of your six years of time in H status.
 Under a law called “AC21,” H-1B workers can get additional one-year extensions after the usual six years, if a labor certification or immigrant petition was filed at least one year previously.
 In addition, if a worker has an approved I-140 immigrant worker petition, but cannot get a green card because of retrogression in priority dates, the person can get three-year H-1B extensions beyond the six years.